Types of Girl about the Globe (GatG) – Cultural GatG, Sightseeing GatG

 - This mount extends from the north of Chester Walls and is a Grade I listed building.
 Constructed in 1645 during the siege of Chester in the Civil War, the Mount was originally used as an observation platform, and so gives clear views of the surrounding area.
 It is believed to have been named after Captain Morgan, of whom little is known.

-Interact with the locals – The variety of shops and cafes surrounding The Rows.
+The variety of shops and cafes surrounding The Rows.
 Also at Grosvenor Park during nice summer days and events.
+The Eastgate Clock is a typical meeting place for most people.
+Otherwise, find a bench at the Groves.

 - The Groves, along the banks of the River Dee.
 Here you can also take boat trips or hire a rowing boat to explore the river further.